 It may be helpful to talk to other patients or join support groups to help ease your fears and make a better judgment as to what suits you best.

 Here’s a tip: Relaxation techniques such as meditation and deep breathing may help reduce stress.
-Eating well and exercising too has been shown to help improve sleep and lessen fatigue caused by chemotherapy.

 Finally, if you are recommended to get chemotherapy done, don’t freak out.
 Cancer treatment is frightening but you’re stronger than you know.
 Get your facts straight and kickstart your journey of defeating cancer today!